gavtay/showfinder/README.md

 # showsfinder

-Welcome to ShowFinder - your go-to platform for discovering and exploring various shows!
-This web application, built using React with JavaScript and Redux, allows users to easily browse, search, and access details about different shows based on categories.
+Welcome to ShowsFinder - your go-to platform for discovering and exploring various shows!
+This web application, built using React with JavaScript and Redux, allows users to create profiles to easily browse, search, and access details about different shows based on various categories.

 ## Features

+- **Create & Manage Profiles:** Create and delete profiles seamlessly.
 - **Show Categories:** Sorts shows into various categories for easy navigation.
 - **Show Details:** Click on individual shows to view comprehensive details.
 - **Search Functionality:** Quickly find shows by typing keywords into the search bar.